barmstrong/week-in-ethereum/README.md

 Deploying a Token app requires a few pieces:

 * **token-headless-client**<br>
-  This is a client that we provide (similar to the iOS or Android client) that provides a wrapper around the Token backend services, and handles end-to-end encrypting all messages using the Signal protocol.
+  This is a client we provide (similar to the iOS or Android client) that provides a wrapper around the Token backend services, and handles end-to-end encrypting all messages using the Signal protocol.
+It is written in Java.
 * **redis**<br>
   We use redis pub/sub to provide a connection between the token-headless-client and your bot.
 All requests to and from your bot are proxied through the token-headless-client process they can reach the Token backend.
 * **bot.js**<br>